 1. Being Here Now:

 Sitting down to eat is a form of thoughtful meditation and it makes a great daily mindfulness exercise.
 It’s a time to relax and reflect on the day, in a conscious manner.
 Try it sometime!
 Eating while standing in front of the fridge or while watching TV just isn’t the same.
 Sitting around a table lets everyone in your family have a little chill out time from work, from homework, from cell phones and other technology.
 It’s a type of relaxation that we don’t get enough of these days.
-If you need help with letting go of stress and enjoying family mealtime, see this article for tips.
+It is so important to let go of stress and enjoy family mealtime.